 Both the Amex Platinum and Chase Sapphire Reserve offer annual travel credits.
 The Chase Sapphire Reserve offers a $300 travel credit each year.

-On the other hand, the Amex Platinum offers two annual travel credits:
+On the other hand, the Amex Platinum offers its own annual travel credits:

 Enrollment is required for select Amex benefits.